Despair (film)

-Similarly to the novel, the tone of the film is ironic.
+The film follows a wealthy chocolatier in Weimar Germany (Bogarde), who plots to kill and impersonate his own apparent doppelgänger in order to escape his life.
+The tone of the film, like that of the novel is satiric and ironic.
 The plot is mostly similar to the novel, although one of the key characters is significantly altered in the adaptation.